 - We talk about stillbirth when a woman loses her baby after the first 20 weeks of the pregnancy or during the delivery.

-According to general statistics, the chances of having a stillborn are usually said to be 1 in 455.
+According to general statistics, the chances of having a stillborn are usually said to be.
 This number differs for different countries and regions:

 - 1 in 160 in the USA;

 - 1 in 250 in the UK; and